January 2026 Hiring Trends: Top In‑Demand Jobs, Skills and Sectors to Boost Your Career

 Employers are prioritizing four key areas in their 2026 hiring plans.

-Software developers / software engineers
+Software developers and software engineers

 Data analysts and data scientists